Fraser's Hill

 Fraser's Hill (Malay: Bukit Fraser) is a hill resort in Raub District, Pahang, Malaysia, on the Pahangese and Selangorean sections of the Titiwangsa Mountains.
 It is about 100 km north of Kuala Lumpur.
-In 1890, Louis James Fraser established the area as a tin mining community known as Pamah Lebar when he discovered rich tin deposits and opened a tin mining facility.
+In 1890, Lewis James Fraser established the area as a tin mining community known as Pamah Lebar when he discovered rich tin deposits and opened a tin mining facility.
 Mining activity there was short-lived, as the tin ore was depleted in 1913.
 This led many miners and farmers to abandon the area.
-Fraser reportedly disappeared in 1910, but research in 2019 concluded that he retired from his position and returned to Great Britain in 1910.
-He died in 1916 while travelling in Austria-Hungary.
+Fraser reportedly disappeared in 1910, but research in 2019 concluded that he retired from his position and returned to Great Britain in 1900.
+He died in 1906 while travelling in Austria-Hungary.

 An attempt by J. Ferguson-Davie to locate Fraser in the area failed.
 While he searched for Fraser, Ferguson-Davie recognised the area's potential as a suitable location to set up a hill station.
 Its cool climate made Pamah Lebar an ideal retreat to escape from the usually hot climate in Malaysia.
 Construction began in October 1919 to convert the mine area into a resort.
 The site was renamed Fraser's Hill and opened to visitors in 1922.
 Subsequent development occurred in the 1970s in response to increased tourism activity.
 While this provided room for more visitors, it had an impact on the environment, including deforestation and water pollution prompting a halt to further developments in April 2010.
 Fraser's Hill is known for its vast biodiversity, attracting scientists and researchers.
 In recent years, Fraser's Hill has increased tourist activities.
 These include hiking, cycling and golfing with other sports such as archery, paddle boat, horseback riding, tennis, swimming and squash are available.
 The population of Fraser's Hill was 1,000 in 2013.